-As well as this Exploration Guide, there is a pack of questions cards to help churches and groups get started on exploring their context and beliefs together.
+There are questions cards to help churches and groups explore their context and beliefs together.
 The cards are also an easy way of seeing what gives people energy.
-They don't have
+They don't have 'right' answers.

-'right' answers.
 The question cards could be used with a PCC, in a sermon slot, home group, deanery synod, DMPG etc. They cover personal faith, faith together and faith in the world.

-For a set of cards, and suggestions of how they might be used, contact Julia Hill, julia.hill@bathwells.anglican.org or download from the website.
+For a set of cards, and suggestions of how they might be used, contact Charlie Peer, charlie.peer@bathwells.anglican.org or download from the website.